ntswambeni/alx-system_engineering-devops/0x00-shell_basics/README.md

 This script creates a new directory in /tmp called my_first_diretory
 ##7-movethatfile
 This script move as file from /tmp/ to /tmp/my_first_directory
+##8-firstdelete
+This script deletes the file betty from /tmp/my_first_directory